-The History of Nampa Police Motorcycle Unit
+The History of the Nampa Police Department Motorcycle Unit

 In 1928 Nampa Police Department had a 1925 Harley-Davidson motorcycle.